 "Unfree Labor" In Rethinking Mercantilism: New Perspectives in Early Modern Economic Thought, Philip Stern and Carl Wennerlind, eds., under review by Cambridge University Press.

-"Going to Bed White and Waking up Arab: On Xenophobia, Affect Theories of Laughter, and the Social Contagion of the Comic Stage," coauthored with Cynthia Willett, Social Identities: Journal for the Study of Race, Nation and Culture, (forthcoming)
+"Going to Bed White and Waking up Arab: On Xenophobia, Affect Theories of Laughter, and the Social Contagion of the Comic Stage," coauthored with Cynthia Willett, Critical Philosophy of Race, February 2014.

 "Trayvon Martin and the Tragedy of the New Jim Crow" coauthored with Cynthia Willett in Pursuing Trayvon Martin: Historical Contexts and Contemporary Manifestations of Racial Dynamics, ed.
-George Yancy and Janine Jones, (Lexington Books, forthcoming, 2012).
+George Yancy and Janine Jones, Lexington Books, 2012.

 "The Seriously Erotic Politics of Feminist Laughter," with Cynthia Willett and Yael Sherman.
-Social Research: An International Quarterly Vol. 79 No. 1 (Spring, 2012); expanded version to be reprinted in Philosophical Feminism and Popular Culture editors Joanne Waugh and Sharon Crasnow, (Lexington Books, forthcoming, 2012).
+Social Research: An International Quarterly (Spring, 2012).

 "Hands Across the Table: The Manicurist in the Twentieth Century," Journal of Women's History (Fall, 2005).